hyojunada/chicago_cta/README.md

 ## Project Summary

 Our project will help a business owner in Chicago to open his/her shop at a new location.
 The new shop s/he is trying to open is a deli that sells sandwiches and coffee.
 To help our customer, we will focus on maximizing the expected profits by estimating the revenues and costs.

 ### Revenue
-Revenue will come from the sales of products (sandwiches and coffee), the prices will be adjusted according the cost within a reasonable range.
+Revenue will come from the sales of products (sandwiches and coffee) which is the sum of price the items multiplied by how many each items are sold.
+The prices will be adjusted according the cost within a reasonable range.
 The number of sales will be estimated using the traffic flow by the public transit.

 ### Cost
 Cost will come from many different factors.
+There will be fixed cost, such as rent and employee salary.
+The variable costs will be cost of raw materials.
 For a quick assessment, we will mainly be using the rent the s/he has to pay.
 The cost of ingredients and paying the employees will be consistent regardless of the location, therefore we will delve more into it after we are done with the factors with higher impact.

 ## Project motivation